damnbruuh/Steam-Alert-System/README.md

 Python script:

-1. Install dependencies (pip install steamodd)
+1. Install dependencies ('pip install steamodd' in command prompt or terminal)
 2. Ensure you have Python 3.x.x
 3. Clone main.py and run the file.